UMich-MAVRIC/SpotReport/README.md

 Firstly, clone this github repository, all the required code is contained within the 'src' folder.
 * `git clone https://github.com/UMich-MAVRIC/SpotReport.git`

 Before moving forward please ensure you have Python3 installed and an IDE such as VScode to run this codebase.
 We performed all testing for this program on Python 3.9.7.

 Install the following dependencies, using the terminal before running the code:
 * `pip install -r requirements.txt`

 On all non-Windows platform and for some Windows/Python combination, a shared liblsl is required.
 This can be done by either using:
-* For most Linux and Windows distributions:
+* For most Linux and Windows distributions (please ensure miniconda or anaconda is setup):
 `conda install -c conda-forge liblsl`
 * For MAC devices:
 `brew install labstreaminglayer/tap/lsl`

 ## How to Run?

-To run this program, it is necessary to run the `spt_trigger_outlet` and `spotreport.py` programs simulataneously in two separate terminals.
+To run this program, it is necessary to run the `trigger.py` and `spotreport.py` programs simulataneously in two separate terminals.

-This can be done by running the following lines in bash - `python3 src\pylsl_outlet_example\spt_trigger_outlet.py` - In one bash terminal `python3 src\spotreport.py` - In other terminal
+This can be done by running the following lines in bash - `python3 src\lsl_outlet\trigger.py` - In one bash terminal `python3 src\spotreport.py` - In other terminal

-Note - Once `spt_trigger_outlet.py` is run press the 0, 1 or 2 key to send data to the `spotreport.py` program.
+Note - Once `trigger.py` is run press the 0 or 1 key to send data to the `spotreport.py` program.

 ## Game Behavior